 “‘I myself will lay waste the land, so that your enemies who live there will be appalled.'” — Leviticus 26:32

 Reading the list of punishments isn’t easy – especially since history has shown that these predictions came true.
-It is hard to feel God’s love when reading about these harsh consequences.
-But when we look a bit closer, we see His everlasting love shining through.
+It is hard to feel God’s love when reading these harsh consequences.
+However, when we look closer, we see His everlasting love shining through.
 Even when God punishes us, He is loving us.
 And everything that He causes to happen in our lives – even the hard stuff – is ultimately a blessing.

 While God promised to utterly destroy the land of Israel and keep the land desolate while they were in exile, this curse was ultimately one of the greatest blessings that the people of Israel have ever received.
 As we read on in the verse, we see why this is true: ” . . . so that your enemies who live there will be appalled.”

 For over 2,000 years, Israel was not a desirable land.
 No empire in the world was able to make the land blossom or profitable.
 Though many tried, Israel would not yield her fruit.
 And thank God for that!
 Because had Israel been the blooming and blossoming garden that she is today, there is no way the Jewish people would have been able to return as they have.

 Starting in the early 1800s, Jews began to purchase parts of the Holy Land that didn’t cost much at the time, but were priceless to the Jews who bought them.

 The lesson for us is that God is always on our side.
 Even when it seems like our circumstances in life are less than desirable, there is always a hidden blessing.
 As the psalmist put it: “your rod and your staff, they comfort me” (Psalm 23:4).

 Thank you, God, that everything You do is ultimately for our very best.